Eastern Washington berry grower will pay $350,000 for manager’s assaults and alleged sexual harassment

 Although there is only one criminal case involving the manager, law enforcement documents show several employees complained of Contreras Ramirez’s behavior and the Attorney General’s Office accuses him of harassing at least three other women.
 According to the complaint, he groped women, exposed himself, commented on their bodies, and asked for sex and intimate photographs.

-Dimmitt Gnam said for her client who was assaulted, an important part of the consent decree is its mandate for policies and training aimed at preventing future harassment and ensuring mechanisms are in place for reporting and investigating any such conduct that does occur.
+Dimmitt Gnam said for her client who was assaulted, an important part of the consent decree is its mandate for policies and training aimed at preventing future harassment and ensuring that mechanisms are in place for reporting and investigating any such conduct that does occur.

 Great Columbia Berry Farms, for example, is required to provide telephones where workers can immediately report harassment and retaliation.
-Previously, the company had a policy prohibiting employees from having cell phones on the job, according to Patricio Marquez, a supervising attorney in Ferguson’s office.
+Previously, the company had a policy prohibiting employees from having cellphones on the job, according to Patricio Marquez, a supervising attorney in Ferguson’s office.

 The company also must allow workers to report anonymously, and in their primary language.